custom-ds/ptFlex/ptFlex/README.md

 ```

 #### PDF Output
-Run File-Plot and output a PDF version of the pcb into the /Current folder.
+Run File &rarr; Plot and output a PDF version of the pcb into the /Current folder.
 Select options for Black & White, and to plot as a single .PDF document.
 Be sure to rename this output to ```pcb.pdf``` in the output directory.

 ## Ordering the PCBs
 ### Collecting the Output